How to Geotarget Elementor WordPress builder Content

 Let's say you want to create two buttons - one for visitors from Germany, and another for visitors from anywhere else (except Germany).

 Then, you'd add a second button widget at the same spot in your design for the rest of the world.
-Only this time, you'll use the Exclude rule to stop German visitors from seeing that button:
+Only this time, you'll use the Hide rule to stop German visitors from seeing that button:

 And that's it!
 German visitors will see one button, and everyone else will see the other button.